MisganaGetachew/BeGena-Player/README.md

 ####    Music Player Application

 Introduction:
 Welcome to the BeGena-Player Application!
+it's a desktop Music player app named after the Amharic Music creating tool (በገና) read as "BeGena".
-This Java-based application offers a delightful and easy-to-use platform for playing, pausing,  and replaying your favorite songs.
+This application offers a delightful and easy-to-use platform for playing, pausing,  and replaying your favorite songs.
 With a user-friendly interface, you can also add new songs to your playlist, search for specific tracks, and adjust the playback progress using sliders.

 ##### *Tools Used:*
 Java programming Language,
 Javafx GUI,
 Junit testing library,
 File handling (for saving the path for the music file)